-The experts at Cape Cod Healthcare’s Centers for Wound Care and Hyperbaric Medicine understand the challenges of treating acute and chronic wounds.
+The experts at Cape Cod Healthcare’s Centers for Wound Care understand the challenges of treating acute and chronic wounds.
 They are experts at providing advanced, outcome-based wound care.

 Our two, state-of-the-art, wound care centers are conveniently located in Bourne and Hyannis.
 In addition, nurses at Cape Cod Healthcare’s Visiting Nurses Association are available to collaborate with the Wound Care Team to support our patients who require home health services for dressing changes.

 Why do wounds become chronic wounds?

 Most people heal just fine following minor trauma, such as a bump or fall.
 However, some wounds fail to progress through the normal stages of healing in a timely manner.
 This failure to progress can be related to infection, lack of oxygen, chronic swelling and diabetes, among other factors.
 When impediments to healing exist, it is all the more important to create an ideal environment for healing to occur.